Roma-Ghorjomeladze/tweety/README.md

 - start server with $ php artisan serve
 - start front with $ npm run dev
 - run migrations
-- you ready to tweet, create user and enjoy with the app
+- you are ready to tweet, create user and enjoy with the app

 ## About Laravel